ForestAdmin/agent-nodejs/docs/datasources/custom/structure.md

 # Relationships

 {% hint style='warning' %}
-Only **intra**-datasource relationships should be declared at the collection level.
+Only **intra**-data source relationships should be declared at the collection level.

-For **inter**-datasource relationships, you should use [jointures at the customization step](../../agent-customization/relationships/README.md)
+For **inter**-data source relationships, you should use [jointures at the customization step](../../agent-customization/relationships/README.md)
 {% endhint %}

-You can declare relationships at the collection level, but that means that the datasource you are making is responsible from handling them.
+You can declare relationships at the collection level, but that means that the data source you are making is responsible for handling them.

-This will work out of the box for datasources using the "local-cache" strategy, however please read ["Intra-datasource Relationships"](./relationships.md), before starting for the "query translation" strategy.
+This will work out of the box for data sources using the "local-cache" strategy, however, please read ["Intra-data source Relationships"](./relationships.md), before starting with the "query translation" strategy.

 ## Examples